trigram-mrp/fractureiser/README.md

 # Modded Minecraft Malware "fractureiser" - What We Know

 We've dubbed this malware `fractureiser` because that's the name of the CurseForge account that uploaded the most notable malicious files.

-*Pardon our dust*, this is a living document being edited in realtime by multiple people about a developing situation.
+*Pardon our dust*, this is a living document being edited by multiple people about a developing situation.
+Some sections may be messy.

 ---